WildflowerSchools/database_connection_honeycomb/tasks.md

 # To do

-* For public functions, separate bits that apply to all interfaces
 * Move long fetch data query string inside function
 * Move all functions inside classe
 * Add ability to delete record by start, end, and object IDs